-How I Got Started In Commercials
+How I Got Started In Voiceovers

-Brimming with outrage and chutzpah, the first week of school I showed up unannounced at the door of a theatrical agent, Eric Ross, and asked if he could help me find acting work.
-As I still needed to attend classes full-time, Eric started to send me out for commercials.
+I skimmed over the fine print in Boston University's Theater Department view-book and arrived on campus shocked to learn that freshman were not allowed to audition for any of the stage productions.
+Brimming with outrage and chutzpah, the first week of school I showed up unannounced at the door of a theatrical agent and asked if he could help me find acting work.
+As I still needed to attend classes, the agent started to send me out for commercials.

 After I booked several jobs, SAG and AFTRA notified me that I was now a must-join.
 So, I gladly paid my union dues and began working steadily all through college doing voiceovers, radio spots and on-camera commercials.

 After graduation, I moved to New York City and met a wonderful agent and mentor, Angela Dipene of CESD, who guided my career through my 20's, 30's and early 40's and basically taught me everything I know about acting in commercials and voiceovers.